MMugumya/my-mis-rep/README.md

 # will be updating this project shortly

-# more projects that i have on my PC will be updated soon
+# i meant yesterday but u know

 # will be out shortly